mido1387/occult/README.txt

 Requirements:
 ORCA 6.0.0+
-SLURM managed computing cluster
+SLURM
 XTB
-CENSO
-Python 3 environment with: Openbabel and pandas installed
+Python 3 environment with: CENSO, openbabel and pandas installed

-Update the following: update the paths to the correct orca and xtb paths in the 'censo2rc' file,
+Update eveything in the config.sh file to match your ORCA/XTB/Conda environment (with CENSO installed) If you want to use the wrapper, update the two filepaths OCCULT_DIR and TEMPLATES_DIR to wherever the directory you put these scripts into

-Normal use, place the wrapper.sh and your .xyz file (doesn't need to be optimized) in the same folder and: bash wrapper.sh yourmolecule.xyz
+Normal use: place the wrapper.sh and your .xyz file (doesn't need to be optimized) in the same folder and: bash wrapper.sh yourmolecule.xyz

-It will then prompt you to edit a few lines in occult_part1_orca.s, CHARGE, SPIN, and NSOLV, where nsolv is the number of explicit waters you would like to add (can be changed to another solvent by editing the nsolv template)
+It will then prompt you to edit a few lines in occult_part1_orca.s, CHARGE, SPIN, and NSOLV, where nsolv is the number of explicit waters you would like to add (can be changed to another solvent by editing the nsolv template) and SOLVENT, where you pick the solvent (make sure it is supportde by ALPB and openCOSMO by checking their webpages)

 sbatch occult_part1_orca.s, and it once that is done it will automatically run the other two scripts.

 If you have a orca_cosmo folder with a weighted_results.csv in it, then the job was successful, if not, start by looking in the censo folder for any errors.

-To set up you need to change:
-conda activate obabel in the occult_part1_orca.s to match your python environment where CENSO is installed (mine was obabel)

-Make sure the paths to orca and xtb are correct for your system

-Update the paths in the wrapper to tell it where the occult and templates folders are

-Update file paths in censo2rc file at the bottom as well
+The final optimized geometries and energies are found it the 3_REFINEMENT.xyz and 3_REFINEMENT.out files (in both the censo and orca_cosmo folders)